relevantGRC/grc_portfolio/CONTRIBUTING.md

 This section guides you through submitting an enhancement suggestion, including completely new features and minor improvements to existing functionality.

-* **Use the GitHub issue tracker** - The [GitHub issue tracker](https://github.com/comoelcoqui/GRC_portfolio/issues) is the preferred channel for enhancement suggestions.
+* **Use the GitHub issue tracker** - Create issues in the repository's issue tracker for enhancement suggestions.
 * **Describe the enhancement** - Provide a clear and descriptive title and explanation of the proposed feature.
 * **Provide specific examples** - Include copy/pasteable snippets and examples of how the feature would be used.
 * **Describe the current behavior and explain the behavior you expected**